crowdsecurity/crowdsec/docs/v1.X/docs/references/acquisition.md

  - filename: a string representing the path to a file (globbing supported)
  - filenames: a list of string represent paths to files (globbing supported)
+ - journalctl_filter: a list of string passed as arguments to `journalctl`

 And a `labels` object with a field `type` indicating the log's type :
 ```yaml